 Bottom line: It appears that certain supplemental enzymes can help with healing!

 The typical recommendations are for aspirin, other OTCs, or prescription medications.
-Sometimes, your doctor may recommend a topical pain cream like Joint Formula 88 (jointformula88.com), which I developed back in 1988 [hence the name] for my surgical patients who incidentally had arthritis pain, muscle aches, backaches or strains.
+Sometimes, your doctor may recommend natural arthritis remedies like a topical pain cream like Joint Formula 88 (jointformula88.com), which I developed back in 1988 [hence the name] for my surgical patients who incidentally had arthritis pain, muscle aches, backaches or strains.
 While Joint Formula 88 does temporarily relief pain, nothing yet cures arthritis, nor gets to the “root” causes.
 But, enzyme therapy seems very promising.
 Some European studies believe that enzyme supplements may not only mitigate the pain, but also get at the cause of the inflammation.
 More research is needed about such potential natural arthritis remedies.

 Other areas that your medical doctor probably won’t tell you about is some new exciting research on enzyme therapy for conditions such as sinusitis, pancreatitis and autism.
 The University of California at San Francisco has started a double-blind, multi clinical trial involving 15 centers to study the potential beneficial effects of supplemental enzymes on children with autism.
 It’s thought that supplemental enzymes may help these children with what is called “the leaky gut” syndrome, where proteins in the gut are not digested properly.
 Some think that, through various mechanisms leaky gut syndrome is partly responsible for their symptoms.
 Children will eat the enzymes, which will be sprinkled over their food three times a day for 90 days.
 Researchers will use behavioral tests and interviews to see if the digestive enzymes help.

 Bottom line: Supplemental enzymes are becoming more “mainstream.”